meoow/loadrslist/readme.md

-# Compare RS list to dbSNP gzip file.
+# ~~Compare RS list to dbSNP gzip file.~~ This program does the secret you'll never know.